akaigoro/df4j/README.md

 incoming messages of one type (permission to send one more assignment to the cluster node).
 In reality, network communication is much more complicated.

+DataflowNode with an Input and Semafor (or an Actor with Semafor inside) is a powerful facility to represent nested non-blocking services.
+See program NestedCallbacks in the tutorial package.

 Background Executor
 -------------------
 When a DataflowNode (including Actor) is created, it must be assigned an Executor to run on.